1DGK/1dgk.github.io/projects.md

 ## Near-term Goal
 - Online Cybersecurity and Information Assurance Degree at WGU
     - Transfer as much as possible from Sophia and/or Study.com
-    - Complete certs before and transfer?
+    - Complete certs before then transfer?